 Capital costing

-The business of cinema, like hotels or theatres is high risk with usually high start-up costs, high fixed costs (overheads) and tiny margins.
 A film exhibitor’s success is dependent almost entirely on the artistic flair and talent of film producers.
-If there are no good films around (as is often the case in the Summer for example) people simply won’t go to the cinema no matter how comfortable the seating or brilliant the sound system.
-The costs of building a cinema consist of four main elements:
+If there are no good films around (as is often the case in the summer, for example) people simply won’t go to the cinema, no matter how comfortable the seating is or how brilliant the sound system.

 - Site acquisition and preparation costs